Siqius/war-across-time/README.md

 Compile the game: <br>
 `make`

-After compiling, you can find the executable in \target\WarAcrossTime(.exe)
+After compiling, you can find the executable in \build\WarAcrossTime(.exe)